shizuka/shizuka-hokora/_posts/2019-04-02-carbon-under-pressure.md

 whole night.
 As she rubbed her eyes, she turned around to see that she had.
 Trace had crawled into the other side of the bed, her oversized tail now easily longer than her body, sprawled out in the middle of the blankets.
-And underneath, Jewel could see a thin ribbon of white, stiffly connected to her back.
-Her *tail*, a few feet long and covered in a thin coat of fur, poking above her pajamas.
+And underneath, Jewel could see a thin ribbon of white, stiffly connected to her own back. *Her tail*, a few feet long and covered in a thin coat of fur, poking above her pajamas.
 She had a feeling it wouldn't be so thin for long, an idea that sent a shiver down her spine.
 Or maybe that was the tail learning to twitch in excitement.